Setup time: 5 Min

 Set up Workflow for Incident Creation

-Now, we need to set up a workflow to create All Quiet incidents from CrowdStrike alerts.- In the sidebar navigation, select `Fusion SOAR“
+Now, we need to set up a workflow to create All Quiet incidents from CrowdStrike.- In the sidebar navigation, select `Fusion SOAR“

 - Open